Account

 As a Customer Care rep for All About Learning Press, I think I have one of the best jobs in the world – talking to other moms about teaching their kids how to read and spell.

-Here’s how we divide up our week:
+Here’s how we would divide up our week.

 Day 1: Review and New Teaching

 I actually set a timer for the lessons: 15 minutes for my seventh grader and 20 minutes for my ninth grader.
-Each day starts with 2-5 minutes of review.
+Each day started with 2-5 minutes of review.
 Here I am trying to review the Phonogram Cards with my jokester.

 Happy mother reviewing phonogram cards with son